Rules Clarifications

 IS exempt from the Void.

-DOES get consolation despite not losing tokens to the warp.
+DOES get consolation despite not losing tokens to the Warp.
 (He loses tokens, just not to the Warp.)

 The Zombie is relatively immune to the Wild Wrack, as he loses tokens to other bases instead of the warp, so won't lose his power due to it.